Laura Adam (4), leading from Christine Price (3), Karen Macleod (2) and Sandra Branney (5) in the SWAAA Championships

 Sonia Armitage: see McLaren

-Margaret Baillie was born in 1952 and ran for Fife AC.
+Margaret Baillie, Fife AC, was born in 1952.
 In the 1984 Dundee Marathon, Maggie won the race and set a fine personal best time of 2.51.12, which ranked 5th in that year’s Scottish list.
 Later, in the 1984 Aberdeen Marathon, she won a silver medal in the Scottish Marathon Championship.

 Kirsty Baird (29.08.71, Kirkintilloch Olympians, City of Glasgow, Victoria Park City of Glasgow) was a good runner over 400m, 800m and 1500m from 1987 to 2007.
 Popular with other runners, Kirsty had best times of 58.7 (400m); 2:10.97 (800m), 4:37.89 (1500m) and 10:53.75.
 Competitively her highlight was when she was third in the 800m in 2003 and third in the indoors 800m in 2001,